 The Service Delivery Manager (SDM) assigned under Advanced acts as your single point of accountability within Microsoft’s support organisation.
 While not as deeply embedded as a Performance-tier TAM, the SDM ensures your critical cases are prioritised, escalations are managed, and your support experience is coordinated rather than fragmented across the general support pool.

 Advanced also includes the same unlimited reactive support as Performance.
 The primary SLA difference is at the Severity A level: Performance may offer 15 to 30 minute response, while Advanced offers 1 hour.
-For most organisations, the practical difference in incident resolution time between a 30-minute response and a 1-hour response is negligible — because resolution time (the time to actually fix the problem) is dominated by diagnostic and remediation work, not the initial response.
+For most organisations, the practical difference in incident resolution time between a 30-minute response and a 1-hour response is negligible — because resolution time is dominated by diagnostic and remediation work, not the initial response.

 Mini Case Study: Insurance Company Saves $480K by Downgrading from Performance to Advanced